 • 4K video

-Nowadays, if you’re looking for a budget-friendly camera, you’re unquestionably better off looking at the second-hand market.
-Cameras like the Olympus OM-D E-M10 Mark III, which in the grand scheme of things are barely a few years old, can be found with hundreds shaved off their initial asking price.
+Nowadays, the second-hand market is without doubt the place to look first for a budget-friendly camera.
+Those like the Olympus OM-D E-M10 Mark III, released in 2017, can be found with hundreds shaved off their initial asking price.
 And guess what?
 They still take excellent pictures.

 The Olympus OM-D E-M10 Mark III isn’t the newest in its line – you’ll meet the Mark IV version a little later in this guide – but it still ticks plenty of boxes for beginning photographers and video shooters.